 Focused on the Best Interests of the Child

-ACD staff maintain a good understanding of disability, children, and family rights.
+ACD Tas staff maintain a good understanding of disability, children, and family rights.

 Information in support of Disability and Children’s rights can be found on the Finding Your Way website.

-We respect that families and people with disability share their stories and confide in ACD employees.
-ACD staff at all times treat information received with sensitivity, professionalism and confidentiality.
+We respect that families and people with disability share their stories and confide in ACD Tas employees.
+Our staff at all times treat information received with sensitivity, professionalism and confidentiality.

 Duty of care

-ACD supports are independent; without conflicts of interest.
-ACD does not provide “Direct Carer” services to children with disability.
+ACD Tas supports are independent; without conflicts of interest.
+ACD Tas does not provide “Direct Carer” services to children with disability.

 Disability Consultants focus on the rights and best interests of the person with disability and their family at all times while working to achieve agreed outcomes.